 All business combinations are accounted for according to the acquisition method in accordance with IFRS 3.
 This method consists in assessing the fair value of the identifiable assets and liabilities of acquire at the acquisition date.
-The difference between the consideration paid and the share acquired in the fair value of the net identifiable assets is recognised:
+The difference between the acquisition price and the share acquired in the fair value of the net identifiable assets and liabilities is recognised: